campanam/BaitsTools/README.md

 `-i, --input [FILE]`: Input alignment file name.
 Include the path to the file if not in the current directory.
 `-L, --length [VALUE]`: Requested bait length.
 Default is 120 bp.
 `-O, --offset [VALUE]`: Offset (in bp) between tiled baits.
 Default is 60 bp.
-`-H, --haplo [VALUE]`: Alignment window haplotype definition (`haplotype` or `variant`). `haplotype` will cause the program to identify all unique haplotypes within each bait tiling window observed in the data. `variant` will cause the program to generate all possible permutations of single nucleotide variants observed within the window.
+`-H, --haplo [VALUE]`: Alignment window haplotype definition (`haplotype` or `variant`). `haplotype` will cause the program to identify all unique haplotypes within each bait tiling window observed in the data. `variant` will cause the program to generate random permutations of single nucleotide variants observed within the window.
 Default is `haplotype`.
+`--maxvars [VALUE]`: Maximum number of variant permutations to retain within each alignment window when using the `variant` haplotype definition.
+Default is 24.

 ### annot2baits
 annot2baits generates baits from an annotation file in GTF or GFF and a corresponding DNA sequence in FASTA or FASTQ format.